Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Qualitative Comparison with GeoAware-SC

-Compared to state-of-the-art method GeoAware-SC \cite{GeoAware-SC}, our proposed baseline demonstrates superior robustness across a wide range of real-world scenarios.
+In this section, we qualitatively compare our proposed method with the state-of-the-art method GeoAware-SC \cite{GeoAware-SC}.
+Our proposed method demonstrates superior robustness across a wide range of real-world scenarios.
 As shown in \Cref{fig:qualitative}, we visualize the matching results on a wide range of categories including animals (horses, dogs, birds), vehicles (motorcycles, buses, aircraft), and everyday objects.
 The method successfully handles challenging cases with dramatic changes in viewpoint, illumination, and appearance variations.
 Particularly noteworthy is its ability to establish reliable correspondences despite significant geometric deformations, such as in the cases of moving animals and vehicles captured from different angles.